God’s Affections

 God is never envious or covetous because he lacks nothing.
 However, he is jealous when we give to others what rightfully belongs to him—worship, credit, time, resources, etc.

-God wants us to make him the center of our lives, not because he is needy or selfish, but because he knows he is our source of true contentment.
+God wants us to make him the center of our lives, not because he is needy or selfish, but because he knows that he is our source of true contentment.

 Vengeance